drdreo/deno-chat/README.md

 ## Start

-Run `deno server.ts` to start the socket servert.
+Run `deno server.ts` to start the socket server.

 Open index.html in a browser